Targeting AI

 In this episode, we cover how:

-To learn more about AI governance, safety and sovereignty, check out AI Business from Informa TechTarget, and please subscribe to our newsletter to keep up to date on the most important AI news.
+To learn more about AI and finance, check out AI Business from Informa TechTarget, and please subscribe to our newsletter to keep up to date on the most important AI news.

 To watch video clips from our podcast, subscribe to our YouTube channel, @EyeonTech.